tanviredu/BEACON_IT_FINAL_LARAVEL_PROJECT/authentication/process_of_making_auth/process.md

 	interface for the laravel page

 12) laravel by default create the user database and the regitration will save the user in the user database

+13) you dont have to make the user database cause it by default added

+14) go to web.php you will see that there are routes in there means all the route will be in routes/web.php

+15) it will make a controller and route for the login and registration for goint to the /home